bitrise-io/cheat-sheets/kubectl.md

     password: {{password}}
 ```

+This secret can then be volume mounted as a file `config.yaml`.

 > Your deployment tool could then replace the `{{username}}` and `{{password}}` template variables before running kubectl apply.

 **Make sure to delete the secret file (the one that includes the value of the secret) after applying!**